-- 309 There will be Part-Time Officers as decided by the Executive Committee, representing marginalised communities at LSE. - 310 Each of the Part Time Officers shall be elected from the types of student described in their title in line with the Elections regulations.
-Students will be able to self identify for these roles. - 311 The duties of the Part Time Officers shall be to actively engage with the students described in their title and to represent their views to the rest of the Executive, School and Union staff.
+- 309 There shall be the following Part Time Officers of the Union: - a) Black, Asian and Minority Ethnic Officer - b) International Students Officer - c) Lesbian, Gay, Bisexual, Trans & Queer Officer - d) Neurodiversity and Disability Officer - e) Class Liberation Officer - f) Women's Officer - 310 Each of the Part Time Officers shall be elected from the types of student described in their title in line with the Elections regulations.
+Students will be able to self identify for these roles. - The duties of the Part Time Officers shall be to actively engage with the students described in their title and to represent their views to the rest of the Executive, School and Union staff.